TradeTrust/documentation/docs/topics/verifying-documents/issuance-status.md

   }
   ```

-- Checks the `merkleRoot` of the document has been issued:
+- Checks the `merkleRoot` of the document has been revoked:

   1. Gets back the document store contract address from the document itself.
   2. Checks the `targetHash` is **not** in the document store provided, by calling the `isRevoked` function from the deployed contract.